gravitational/teleport/docs/2.0/admin-guide.md

 ```

 Teleport generates an auto-expiring token (with a TTL of 1 hour) and prints the token
-URL which must be shared with a user beforeo the TTL expires.
+URL which must be used before the TTL expires.

 ```
 Signup token has been created.
 Share this URL with the user: